Qwen Package Manager

 About Qwen Package Manager

 Qwen Package Manager is a community-built MCP server published by cuifuze that provides AI assistants with tools and capabilities via the Model Context Protocol.
-Qwen Package Manager is a Node.js package manager with npm and Bower package support, transactional installs, rollback, It is categorized under developer tools.
+Qwen Package Manager is a Node.js package manager with npm and Bower package support, transactional installs, rollback, and audit logging.
+It is categorized under developer tools.
 This server exposes 22 tools that AI clients can invoke during conversations and coding sessions.

 How to install